dominikbraun/buneary/README.md

 # buneary

-`buneary` (pronounced _bun-ear-y_) is an easy-to-use RabbitMQ CLI client for publishing messages and managing exchanges and queues.
+`buneary` (pronounced _bun-ear-y_) is an easy-to-use RabbitMQ command line client for publishing messages, managing exchanges and managing queues.

 ## Installation